jamestomasino/blog.tomasino.org/content/post/stuff.md

 possessions clutter my life, there is a large psychological cost (there's a lot more that could be said on this point, but I'll save it for another time).
-And finally, I get wrapped up in these emotional attatchments to certain items because of their history.
+And finally, I get wrapped up in these emotional attachments to certain items because of their history.
 The result is a bit of a three-way Catch-22, where I'm unhappy that my apartment is too small for all my clutter, I'm unhappy that I have so much useless stuff, and I'm unhappy because I can't get rid of sentimental things and new